-We would like to thank Pat Chartier of Gillam Air, Jessie Whittaker of Custom Helicopters, Sherrie Mason, Rachel Boone and Caroline Walmsley of Manitoba Hydro, and Ron Bretecher of North/South Consultants Inc., for logistical assistance in the field.
+We would like to thank Sherrie Mason and Rachel Boone of Manitoba Hydro, Ron Bretecher of North/South Consultants Inc., and Custom Helicopters for logistical assistance in the field.
 We would also like to thank James Ehnes of ECOSTEM Ltd. for GIS support and mapping.